kylemmorris/dargon-lang/README.md

 **Dargon is not ready for any form of distribution or usage.
 It's still large work-in-progress.** There is some initial documentation, including a tutorial on how I think Dargon should perform (almost like a requirements document), and grammar definition.
 These can be found in the [doc](doc) directory of this repository.
 Some [example](examples) programs are also available for preview.

-Dargon is currently using the CMake build system, so this must be installed on your machin.
-It is recommended to follow this set of bash commands (for windows users, use powershell):
+Dargon is currently using the CMake build system, so this must be installed on your machine.
+It is recommended to follow this set of bash commands:

 ```bash
 dargon$ mkdir build && cd build